deepanshs/mrsimulator/docs/installation/devs.rst

 which will run a series of tests.

-**Building docs**: We use the sphinx python documentation generator for building docs.
+**Building docs**: We use the sphinx Python documentation generator for building docs.
 Navigate to the *docs* folder within the mrsimulator package folder, and type,

 .. code-block:: bash